apify/apify-docs/docs/data_collection_fundamentals/node_continued.md

 console.log(results);
 ```

-And this is how the code will look like with Node.js and Cheerio.
+And this is how the code will look like with **Node.js and Cheerio**.

 ```js
 const results = [];